cube-web3/contract-integration/README.md

 # Unit Testing

+An important consideration when unit testing is that the estimated gas usage for any protocol interactions will not be accurate.

 ## Foundry

 For unit testing with Foundry, a set of Mock contracts are available that simulate the CUBE3 protocol contracts.
 These can be imported from `cube3/test/foundry/utils/` and are as follows.